-- Add a description for invariant guidance e.g. as: The Context can be used to indicate invariant guidance, e.g., which context is recommended to be propagated to all intent handler functions in the case where the intent is decomposed into multiple sub intents.
+- Add a description for invariant guidance e.g. as: The Context can be used to indicate invariant guidance, e.g., which context is recommended to be propagated to all intent handling functions in the case where the intent is decomposed into multiple sub intents.
 The attribute contextInvariant is a flag to indicate if a specific context is recommended to be considered as in invariant guidance or not.
 The flag applies to context at the expectation level and intent target level.

 - The following attribute would be added to the Context <<dataType>>, i.e.: